seo218/topViewsCheckOut/README.md

 ## Functionality:

 - Products are displayed in an image carousel
-- Scroll through images by clicking them, using the arrows, or clicking a corresponding image bar
+- Scroll through images using the arrows or clicking a corresponding image bar
 - Use dropdown to select a product
 - Enter a number to select the quantity of products
 - Click the "add to cart" button to add it to your reservation